thousand cranes

 dramatis personae

-Mrs Ota – widow, mother to Yukiko, mistress to Morita and Kikuji
+Mrs Ota – widow, mistress to Morita and Kikuji

 Chikako – mistress to Morita, tea ceremony hostess